AlGokk/palindromePay_docs/src/pages/docs/connect-metamask.md

 ## connectMetamask

-Call the `connectMetamask(args)` function to connect with Metamask over Desktop Computer.
-Palindrome Payment is supporting multiple chains such as AVAX, Ethereum & BSC.
-Therefore, you need to pass the chainID or rpc with chainID so that the Palindrome Pay Crypto SDK can recognize the chain you want to work with.
+Call the `connectMetamask(args)` function to connect with Metamask over Desktop Computer.Palindrome Crypto Payment is supporting multiple chains such as AVAX, Ethereum & BSC.
+Therefore, you need to pass the chainID or rpc with chainID so that thePalindrome Crypto Pay Crypto SDK can recognize the chain you want to work with.

 ### Import Functions

-In the first step you need to import the Palindrome Pay SDK into your JavaScript/TypeScript project with the needed function `PalindromePayConnect`.
+In the first step you need to import thePalindrome Crypto Pay SDK into your JavaScript/TypeScript project with the needed function `PalindromePayConnect`.

 ```js
 import { PalindromePayConnect } from '@Palindromepay/sdk'